ebuchman/blog/content/posts/uoa-liquidity.md

 More generally, we can think of inside and outside money as relative terms, relative to a particular community.
 Money created on the balance sheets of the community's members is inside money, and money created outside the community is outside money.
-The most common community to consider is that of commercial banks, where inside money is the deposits they create and outside money is gold, or the reserves of central banks.
-We could also consider the community of central banks, for which the inside money is their own reserves, and outside money would be gold, or perhaps Bitcoin.
+The most common community to consider is that of commercial banks, where the deposits they create on their own balance sheets is inside money, and the bank reserves they use for settling between eachother is outside money.
+Similarly for central banks - the bank reserves they create are inside money, and the foreign reserves they use for settling between eachother are outside money.
+Of course the primary foreign reserve used to be gold, though now it is the US dollar.
+Which means the US central bank doesn't seem to be grounded by any kind of an outside money.
+Which is an interesting kind of a problem.

 Communities are thus organized into a hierarchy according to the relation between their inside and outside monies.
-At the top of the hierarchy are the central banks with the high powered money of their nation.
-Of course these monies were once anchored by metals, which could still perhaps said to be the highest layer in the hierarchy.
+At the very top of the hierarchy is the US central bank, followed by the other central banks, which manage the high powered money of their nations.
+Next are the commercial banks, who are granted license by their governments to create an inside money that is deemed valid outside money for *everyone else*.

-Next in the hierarchy tend to be the  the commercial banks, which are granted license to create an inside money which are decreed by the government to be valid outside money for *everyone else*.
-And then there is everyone else, who are hardly trusted to generate their own inside monies, except in limitted cases, or in the basic case of IOUs between groups of friends.
+And then there is everyone else, who are hardly trusted to generate their own inside monies at all, except in limited cases, or in the basic case of IOUs between groups of friends.

 ## Balancing the Books